 Embarking on the journey to develop a content marketing strategy can be daunting.
 A well-built content funnel is a powerful tool for establishing thought leadership and generating leads, but a quick glance at many content marketing how-tos can be an overwhelming experience.

 There are seemingly thousands of (sometimes conflicting) best practices, frameworks, infographics, theories, and case studies.
-But while most of them nail the theory behind why content funnels work, they fail to answer the question, “What should I do right now to give me the best chance of generating revenue from my efforts?”
+But while most of them nail the theory behind why content funnels work, they fail to answer the question, “What should I do right now to give me the best chance of generating revenue from my efforts?

 So this article’s sole focus is to answer that exact question.
 First though, let's make sure we're on the same page about what a content funnel is.

-Did you know, most customers average seven interactions with your content before they ever make a purchase?
+Did you know most customers average seven interactions with your content before they ever make a purchase?

 Using what you know about your target audience to deliver unique and valuable information is a powerful way to influence and enhance that experience.
 In fact, having the right content in the right place at the right time can be one of the biggest differentiators for your brand as a prospective customer gets to know you better.